alexheretic/dynamodb-lease/DESIGN.md

 A new lease can now be acquired.

 ## Edge cases, issues & error scenarios
 Dynamodb leases provide decent exclusivity for the initial `lease_expiry` and make a "best effort" to extend for as long as needed.
-Because of this, the use of leases alone may not provide enough guarantee for processes that **must** never lose exclusivity.
+See `Lease::is_healthy` method.

 ### Lost access to db after acquiring lease
 If access to the db is lost _after_ acquiring a lease the background task will be unable to _UpdateItem_ to extend the lease.
 The lease also will not be able to _DeleteItem_ on drop.

 * The lease is still exclusive for the original `lease_expiry` ttl.
   It makes sense then to set the ttl to longer than the expected max duration needed to provide a decent guarantee of exclusivity.
-* As _DeleteItem_ fails other tasks will remain blocked, but only until the `lease_expiry` ttl triggers dynamodb to remove the item.
+* As _DeleteItem_ fails other tasks will remain blocked, but only until the `lease_expiry`.
   So this is not a deadlock, but does inform that the ttl shouldn't be _too_ long.

 ### Clock skew
 The client uses the local clock to generate `lease_expiry` timestamps.
 To mitigate client clock skews consider lengthening the `lease_expiry` ttl.